TarteelGH/Mastering-Java-Script-In-15-Days/Day3.md

 ## Things to do ✔️

 1. Watch This Topics from -JavaScript: From First Steps to Professional- course :

   -
   -
   -

+3. Summarize what I learned .
-2. Solve some problems from FreeCodeCamp .
+4. Solve some problems from FreeCodeCamp .

 ## Summary of topics 📝